Cars

 beat Cronshaw this time I'll cut the car into

-we see Don Evans joining Les Mitchell 238 and Dave Taylor 30 in a
+Below: Don Evans joins Les Mitchell 238 and Dave Taylor 30 in a

 pile-up at Brafield.
-The 45 car is not beauty, but Alan Scothern from
+That #45 car is no beauty, but Alan Scothern from

 Mickelover doesn't care --- he raced for more than 30 years.
 Date